qppd/Oneverter/README.md

 ## ✨ Features

-### 📄 Document Converters
+### 📄 Document Converter
-- **PDF to DOCX** - Convert PDF files to editable Word documents
+- **PDF to DOCX** – Convert PDF files to editable Word documents
-- **DOCX to PDF** - Convert Word documents to PDF format
+- **DOCX to PDF** – Convert Word documents to PDF format
-- **PDF to TXT** - Extract text from PDF files
+- **PDF to TXT** – Extract text from PDF files
-- **DOCX to TXT** - Convert Word docs to plain text
+- **DOCX to TXT** – Convert Word docs to plain text
-- **TXT to PDF** - Convert text files to PDF
+- **TXT to PDF** – Convert text files to PDF

-### 🖼️ Image Converters (Coming Soon)
+### 🖼️ Image Converter
-- Image format conversion (JPG ↔ PNG ↔ WEBP ↔ GIF)
+- Image format conversion (JPG, PNG, WEBP, BMP, TIFF)
+- Resize, compress, grayscale, flip, rotate images
+- Remove background (AI)
+- Adjust brightness and contrast

+### 🎵 Audio Converter
+- Audio format conversion (MP3, WAV, OGG, M4A, FLAC)
+- Trim, adjust volume, set bitrate
+- YouTube audio/video downloader
+- Text-to-Speech (TTS) and Speech-to-Text (STT)
-- Image resizing and compression
+- Voice recorder and metadata editor
-- Background removal using AI
-- Batch image processing

 ### 🎥 Video Tools
 A comprehensive suite of tools for all your video editing needs:
-- **Video Converter:** Convert between MP4, AVI, WebM, and GIF, with options for resolution, FPS, and codec.
+- **Video Converter:** Convert between MP4, AVI, WebM, and GIF, with options for resolution, FPS, and codec
-- **Trim & Cut:** Easily trim or cut sections of your videos.
+- **Trim & Cut:** Easily trim or cut sections of your videos
-- **Merge Videos:** Combine multiple video clips into a single file, with an optional fade transition.
+- **Merge Videos:** Combine multiple video clips into a single file, with an optional fade transition
-- **Add/Remove Audio:** Mute, replace, or add a new audio track to your videos.
+- **Add/Remove Audio:** Mute, replace, or add a new audio track to your videos
-- **Resize & Crop:** Change video dimensions or crop to a specific area.
+- **Resize & Crop:** Change video dimensions or crop to a specific area
-- **Text & Watermark:** Overlay custom text or a logo onto your videos with position and opacity controls.
+- **Text & Watermark:** Overlay custom text or a logo onto your videos with position and opacity controls
-- **Convert to GIF:** Create animated GIFs from your video clips with options for duration and looping.
+- **Convert to GIF:** Create animated GIFs from your video clips with options for duration and looping
-- **Extract Frames:** Save video frames as a sequence of images (PNG/JPG).
+- **Extract Frames:** Save video frames as a sequence of images (PNG/JPG)
-- **Subtitle Tool:** Burn subtitles from an SRT file directly into your video.
+- **Subtitle Tool:** Burn subtitles from an SRT file directly into your video
-- **Playback Speed:** Change the playback speed of your videos (e.g., 0.5x, 1.5x, 2x).
+- **Playback Speed:** Change the playback speed of your videos (e.g., 0.5x, 1.5x, 2x)
-- **YouTube Downloader:** Download videos from YouTube in various formats and resolutions.
+- **YouTube Downloader:** Download videos from YouTube in various formats and resolutions
-- **Screen Recorder:** Record your screen, with an option to include audio from your microphone.
+- **Screen Recorder:** Record your screen, with an option to include audio from your microphone

-### 🎵 Audio Converters (Coming Soon)
-- Audio format conversion (MP3 ↔ WAV ↔ FLAC ↔ AAC)
-- Audio extraction from video files
-- Audio compression

-### 📦 Archive Converters (Coming Soon)
+### 📦 Archive Converter *(UI Placeholder)*
-- Archive format conversion (ZIP ↔ RAR ↔ 7Z)
+- Planned: Archive format conversion (ZIP, 7Z, TAR)
-- Archive extraction and creation
+- Planned: Archive extraction and creation

-### 📊 Data Converters (Coming Soon)
+### 📊 Data Converter *(UI Placeholder)*
-- CSV ↔ Excel conversion
+- Planned: CSV ↔ Excel conversion
-- JSON ↔ XML conversion
+- Planned: JSON ↔ XML conversion
-- Data format transformation
+- Planned: Data format transformation

 ## 🛠️ Installation